szpajder/libacars/doc/PROG_GUIDE.md

 ### Compiler and linker flags

-The preferred way to figure out `CFLAGS` and `LDLIBS` required to compile your program with libacars is to use `pkg-config`. libacars installs a file named `libacars.pc` which contains include paths and library paths, so don't hardcode them in your Makefiles.
+The preferred way to determine `CFLAGS` and `LDLIBS` required to compile your program with libacars is to use `pkg-config`. libacars installs a file named `libacars.pc` which contains include paths and library paths, so don't hardcode them in your Makefiles.
 Instead just do: